RayMarquina/dbt_project/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 resolves #

 <!---
-  Include the number of the issue addressed by this PR above.
+  Include the number of the issue addressed by this PR above if applicable.
-  If this PR does not apply to an open issue, please create that issue before opening this PR.
+  PRs for code changes without an associated issue *will not be merged*.
-  PRs opened without an associated issue *will not be merged*.
   See CONTRIBUTING.md for more information.

   Example:
     resolves #1234